Hediste diversicolor

-Hediste diversicolor, commonly known as a ragworm, is a polychaete worm in the family Nereidae.
+Hediste diversicolor, commonly known as a ragworm, is a polychaete worm in the family Nereididae.
 It lives in a burrow in the sand or mud of beaches and estuaries in intertidal zones in the north Atlantic.
-This species is used in research but its classification is in dispute and in the literature it is often classified as Nereis diversicolor (O.F.
+This species is used in research, but its classification is in dispute; in the literature, it is often classified as Nereis diversicolor (O.F.
 Müller, 1776).
 Its specific name "diversicolor" refers to the fact that its colour changes from brown to green as the breeding season approaches.

 Description

-Hediste diversicolor can grow up to 10 cm in length and may have from ninety to one hundred and twenty segments when mature.
+Hediste diversicolor can grow up to 10 cm in length and may have from ninety to one hundred twenty segments when mature.
 The head has a pair of palps, two pairs of antennae, four pairs of tentacles and four eyes.
-Each body segment has a pair of bristly appendages known as perapods which are used for walking and swimming.
+Each body segment has a pair of bristly appendages known as parapodia which are used for swimming.
 There is a prominent blood vessel running along the dorsal surface of the animal.
 This ragworm is pale brown but changes to green as the gonads mature and the breeding season approaches.

 Distribution and habitat

 Hediste diversicolor is native to the north-east Atlantic.
 Its range extends from the Baltic Sea and North Sea southwards to the Azores and Mediterranean Sea.
 It has been introduced to the north-west Atlantic in the areas of Cobscook Bay, the Gulf of Maine and the Gulf of St Lawrence.
-It is plentiful on beaches of sand, muddy sand and mud, including areas of low salinity, where it lives in a semi-permanent "J"-shaped or "U"-shaped burrow and under adjoining stones in the intertidal zone.
+It is plentiful on beaches of sand, muddy sand and mud, including areas of low salinity, where it lives in a semi-permanent J-shaped or U-shaped burrow and under adjoining stones in the intertidal zone.